bert9bert/forecast_wiki_traffic/readme.md

 ## Seasonality

-The data likely has a seasonal pattern, as can be seen in the chart below when aggregated to an overall level, with more page views in general during the weekends.
-Will try to incorporate this into models.
+The data likely has a seasonal pattern, as can be seen in the chart below when aggregated to an overall level.
+There are more page views at the beginning and end of the week, and the modeling will attempt to incorporate this seasonaility.